-Signature domain: A set of identification items for each facility that serves to uniquely identify each facility in order to prevent duplication or omission of facilities from the list.
+Signature domain: A set of identification items for each facility that serves to uniquely identify the facility, thereby preventing duplication or omission of facilities from the MFL.

 Steering committee: A leadership body that is responsible for overseeing the establishment of the MFL, making strategic decisions about the MFL, and is responsible for ensuring and monitoring its long-term implementation.